Large Language Models for Mobility Analysis in Transportation Systems: A Survey on Forecasting Tasks: Introduction

-However, the specific application of LLMs in transportation and mobility forecasting has not been thoroughly explored in the existing literature.
-While there are studies on LLM applications in time series analysis \cite{jin2023large, liang2024foundation, jia2024gpt4mts, jin2023time} and deep learning's broader impact on transportation \cite{mamede2023deep, jiang2023graph}, a focused examination of LLMs in this context is missing.
+However, the specific application of LLMs in time series forecasting in transportation and urban systems has not been thoroughly explored in the existing literature.
+While there are studies on LLM applications in time series analysis \cite{jia2024gpt4mts, jin2024time, huang2024large,dan2024image} and deep learning's broader impact on transportation \cite{mamede2023deep, jiang2023graph}, a focused examination of LLMs in this context is missing.
 This gap indicates a significant opportunity for in-depth research on the use of LLMs for advanced traffic predictions and transportation infrastructure planning.

-Our survey seeks to address this gap by presenting a comprehensive exploration of the potential of LLMs in transportation and human mobility forecasting.
-In our work, instead of focusing on the trajectories of individuals, the mobility forecasting we are studying is future macro time series dynamics in volumes of pedestrians and vehicles in transportation systems.
+Our survey seeks to address this gap by presenting a comprehensive exploration of the potential of LLMs in forecasting tasks in transportation systems.
 We will discuss two key sets of techniques—data processing and model framework—that demonstrate the versatile applications of LLMs in both transportation and human mobility forecasting contexts.
 Through reviewing current research and practical applications, our work aims to highlight the transformative potentials that LLMs offer to improve the efficiency, safety, and sustainability of transportation systems, while also generating transportation and mobility planning solutions.
 By contributing a concentrated analysis on the role of LLMs in transportation and human mobility forecasting, we aspire to stimulate further research and innovation in this domain, as well as facilitate a richer integration of LLMs with transportation systems and human mobility planning strategies.